 Gilda Angle was born and raised in the Philippines.
 She met her husband in the Philippines and married him in Hawaii.
 Mrs. Angle and her husband moved to California for a short stay as they both wanted to raise their children in Hawaii.
 Mrs. Angle gave birth to two handsome sons who are proud alumni of St. Elizabeth School.
 Before working at St. Elizabeth, she worked as a registered nurse at Straub & Pali Momi Hospitals.
 She has been employed at St. Elizabeth School for 20 years.
 Mrs. Angle says she loves the family atmosphere at SES and, being around the children and the awesome faculty & staff.
 Both she and her husband are active parishioners of St. Elizabeth Church.

 Briana Nagasawa was born and raised in Waipahu, Hawaii.
 Briana is a recent graduate from the University of Hawaii West Oahu and has received a Bachelor's degree in Education.
 She is an alumna of St. Elizabeth School class of 2011.
 While attending St.Elizabeth she excelled in all her classes which translated to Highschool and through College.
-This will be her first year working as a 4th grade teacher.
+This year is going to her 2nd year as 4th grade teacher.
 She is excited and grateful to have the opportunity to come back and teach at her alma mater.

 Pamela Falasco (Hostallero) was born and raised in Aiea and is proud to say that she is part of the first graduating class of 1970 here at St. Elizabeth School.
 She graduated from St. Francis High School in 1974 (taught there for 4 years) and attended Dominican College, San Rafael, CA for two years.
 She returned home to Oahu to finish her degree in Religious Studies at Chaminade University.
 Mrs. Falasco has a son and a daughter and two granddaughters, the older one who is also a proud graduate of SES, class of 2019.